Affect Laden Memory

 Dig deeper with Sebastian →

-may thus be best guided by attending more to the affect-laden images embedded in language than to the semantic and lexical aspects of the patient's narrative presentations
+The right cortex… may be best guided by attending more to the affect-laden images embedded in language than to the semantic and lexical aspects of the patient’s narrative presentations.

 Schore, Allan N., Affect Regulation and the Origin of the Self: The Neurobiology of Emotional Development, 1994supporting